pfortune/featherfeed/README.md

 ## System Architecture

-- **Raspberry Pi Zero 2W**: Equipped with an Ultrasonic Sensor, Temperature/Humidity Sensor, and LED light, it detects bird presence and starts video recording using the Arducam IMX519 16MP camera.
+- **Raspberry Pi Zero 2W**: Equipped with an Ultrasonic Sensor, Temperature/Humidity Sensor, and LED light, it detects bird presence and starts video recording using the Raspberry Pi Camera v2.
 - **Raspberry Pi 4**: Serves as the main processing unit.
 It uses the Google Coral TPU and TensorFlow compatibility, runs Mosquitto broker, and processes video files for bird identification and uploading.

 ## Key Features